How to use our REST API to send telemetry or metadata into DevicePilot

 DevicePilot has a simple REST API for POSTing device data.
-You post a JSON body of properties, for example:
+You post a JSON body of properties, to

 We use token authentication so you'll need to supply two headers to the POST: